-Section 5 of the Acceptable Use Policy and Service Definition document states that the College's IT services should not be misused "to disseminate mass (unsolicited) mailings".
+Section 5 of the IT Acceptable use Policy ITPOL001 states that the College's IT services should not be misused "to disseminate mass (unsolicited) mailings".

-Section 8 of the Acceptable Use Policy and Service Definition document has further guidelines on good email practice and etiquette.
+Section 7 of the IT Acceptable use Policy ITPOL001 has further guidelines on good email practice and etiquette.

 Best practice for drafting mass emails